elisekeller/elisekeller.github.io/index.markdown

 ---

 <center><h1> Enhancing Wildfire Response through Quantum Optimization </h1></center>
 Welcome to Qooked!
 Our team has developed a platform to better understand and simulate the spread of wildfires.
 In partnership with Tahoe-Quantum, we created an algorithm that predicts how fires are likely to move based on terrain and population density.
 This helps determine where emergency responders are needed most.
-Our goal is to offer an innovative tool that not only saves money—but more importantly, saves lives.
+Our goal is to offer an innovative tool that not only saves money—but most importantly, saves lives.

 ---